-So late last month, Facebook and Google announced their newest project, two undersea cables (aka submarine cables) directly connecting North America to Indonesia and Singapore.
+So sometime in March this year, Facebook and Google announced their newest project, two undersea cables (aka submarine cables) directly connecting North America to Indonesia and Singapore.
 These cables, named Echo and Bifrost, are huge investments by tech giants in the region and will boost the internet connection capacity in both those countries.

 When the news broke out, MyIX, a local association of internet service and content providers, had lamented the loss of foreign direct investments (FDI) to neighboring countries, despite our strengths in attracting them.